Laser therapy for pain relief

 - What are the fees for laser therapy?

-The first visit with Dr. Macdonald is a complimentary 15-minute consultation to see if laser therapy is right for you.
-She’ll listen to your concerns, examine you and outline a treatment program for you.
+The first visit with your naturopathic physician is a complimentary 15-minute consultation to see if laser therapy is right for you.
+Your doctor will listen to your concerns, examine you and outline a treatment program for you.
 She’ll let you know which of the following appointments you’ll need to get the most out of your treatments.
-30 – minute treatment = $51 (generally one small area, such as a wrist, shoulder or wound)
+30 – minute treatment = $48 (generally one small area, such as a wrist, shoulder or wound)

 - Is laser therapy covered by extended health insurance or MSP?